ChrisTopherM504/PowerbiMassShootingPoject/README.md

-# PowerbiMassShootingPoject
+# Powerbi MassShooting Poject
-Correlation between shooter and mental health
+## A Correlation between the shooters and their mental health.